celestiaorg/nmt/spec/nmt.md

 ## NMT initialization and configuration

-When constructing an NMT using `New` API (below), a base hash function needs to be passed alongside with some optional configurations, namely:
+An NMT can be constructed using the `New` function.
 ```go
 func New(h hash.Hash, setters ...Option) *NamespacedMerkleTree
 ```
+It receives a base hash function alongside with some optional configurations, namely:
 1. Namespace ID byte-size: If not specified then a default maximum is applied by the library.
 2. The initial Capacity of the tree i.e., the number of leaves: if not specified,a default maximum is applied.
 3. The `IgnoreMaxNamespace` flag.The `IgnoreMaxNamespace` flag is set to true by default.
 It's specific to Celestia and aims to improve namespace query performance when the NMT is built on data items with specific namespace IDs.
 For more information on the flag's interpretation and usage, see section [Ignore Max Namespace](#ignore-max-namespace).